ropensci/cde/README.md

 Need to revise tests - fails on size of returned df - change in source data- DONE

 Revise max year (2016 data now available) - can this be set from actual data?
+SHOULD BE ABLE TO GET MAX VALUE OF YEAR FROM DATA RETURNED AND CHECK THIS AGAINST ARGUMENTS - SOME YEARS DATA INCOMPLETE SO COULD WARN

 Change colour scheme to allow viridis option (hard code to avoid dependencies?) - set as default?
+DONE

-Check layout of legend to avoid overlap
+Allow specification of colours in plotting functions = PROBABLY NOT

-Allow specification of colours in plotting functions
+Derive list of elements to base selection on - use WBID Excel sheet to extract.
+Probably not a good idea to go down to component level.

-Add function to get other data (beyond classification) - more detail on elements, measures etc.
+Add function to get other data (beyond classification) - more detail on measures, RNAG etc.